PhD in Political Science

 Required Application Materials

-- transcripts from all universities attended (official transcripts required upon admission)
+- Unofficial transcripts from all universities from which degrees were earned (official transcripts required upon admission)

 PhD Degree Completion Requirements

-A student’s doctoral program must include at least 45 hours of graduate seminars, exclusive of comprehensives and dissertation research.
+A student’s doctoral program must include at least 45 hours of graduate seminars, exclusive of comprehensive exams and dissertation research.
 At the discretion of the student’s doctoral program committee, up to 30 hours of an MA program may be included in the PhD program.

 Plan of Study